 Each of our NEOs signed a PRSU award agreement in connection with his award.
 In general, these agreements provide that unvested PRSUs are forfeited on termination of employment, except in cases such as death, disability, a termination by the Company other than for "cause" (which includes for these purposes a resignation for "good reason") or a qualifying retirement pursuant to our RSU Retirement Policy.
 See "RSU Retirement Policy" and "Potential Payments Upon Termination or Change in Control" below.
-During the performance period, the target number of PRSUs receive dividend equivalents at the same rate that dividends are paid on shares of our Class A common stock.
+During the performance period, the target number of PRSUs (and, after the performance period, the actual number of shares of Class A common stock subject to the PRSUs) receive dividend equivalents at the same rate that dividends are paid on shares of our Class A common stock.
 These dividend equivalents are credited as RSUs that are not subject to the performance-based vesting criteria but are otherwise subject to the same restrictions as the underlying PRSUs to which they relate.
 In addition, the PRSU agreements contain standard covenants including, among others, noncompetition and nonsolicitation of our clients and employees.

 The LFIs included in the table above represent interests in certain Lazard investment funds.
 Pursuant to the terms of these awards, a portion of Mr. Bhutani's incentive compensation is invested in funds managed by LAM.
 The dollar value (determined as of the grant date) of the portion of Mr. Bhutani's incentive compensation that is invested in such funds is included in the table above.
-The LFIs granted on February 20, 2014 to Mr. Bhutani will vest as follows: one-third on or around March 1, 2016 and two-thirds on or around March 1, 2017.
+The LFIs granted on February 10, 2015 to Mr. Bhutani will vest as follows: one-third on or around March 1, 2017 and two-thirds on or around March 1, 2018.
 Mr. Bhutani signed an LFI award agreement in connection with his award, which provides that unvested LFIs are forfeited on termination of employment, except in limited cases such as death, disability, a termination by the Company other than for "cause" (which includes for these purposes a resignation for "good reason") or a qualifying retirement pursuant to the RSU Retirement Policy.
 See "RSU Retirement Policy" and "Potential Payments Upon Termination or Change in Control" below.
 In the event the investment funds in which the LFIs are invested distribute earnings, such earnings are automatically reinvested in additional LFIs, with the same restrictions as the underlying LFIs to which they relate.
 In addition, Mr. Bhutani's LFI award agreement contains standard covenants including, among others, noncompetition and nonsolicitation of our clients and employees.